RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #549

+Spent some time exploring the possiblities with [**Winston**](https://www.npmjs.com/package/winston).
+I'm trying to find a good way to print what needs to be printed.
+Like which intent is being worked on, which plugin is printing the message, etc. Lots of little details to figure out to get a good logging system.

 ## #547, #548

 I have gotten really bad at my worklogs lately.
 I think the last two sessions I